Dr. Utz Kador LL.M.

 Dr. Karoline Bopp

-joined Kador & Partner in August 2008 and is practicing as a European and German Patent and Trade Mark attorney since 2014.
+joined Kador & Partner in August 2008 and has practiced as a European and German Patent and Trade Mark Attorney since 2013.

-She studied biology with focus on biochemistry, genetics and developmental biology at Technical University of Darmstadt and finished in 2004 with her diploma.
+She studied biology with a focus on biochemistry, genetics and developmental biology at the Technical University of Darmstadt, obtaining her diploma in 2004.
 She prepared her diploma thesis at Ludwig-Maximilians-University, Munich, working in the field of molecular cell biology.
-Her dissertation at the Department of Molecular Structural Biology of the Max Planck Institute of Biochemistry dealt with the in vitro expression and functional analysis of protein complexes for their subsequent structure determination in a close to native state by means of cryo-electron tomography.
+Her dissertation at the Department of Molecular Structural Biology of the Max Planck Institute of Biochemistry dealt with the in-vitro expression and functional analysis of protein complexes for their subsequent structure determination in a close to native state by means of cryo-electron tomography.

-Karoline is involved in all kinds of patent matters, including drafting, filing and prosecution of German and European patents, mainly in the area of pharmacy and biotechnology but also polymer and general chemistry.
+Karoline is involved in all kinds of patent matters, including drafting, filing and prosecuting German and European patents, mainly in the area of pharmacy and biotechnology but also in polymer and general chemistry.